fahadash/ashscan/docs/run-on-linux.md

 ashscan can run under Linux using Mono.
 The projects in this repository are targetted to .NET Framework 4.5 and require Mono 3.x.x.

 ## Installation
 The following steps can help you install and run the bot under Linux.
-They have been tested on 13.4 LTS, and OpenSUSE 13.2.
+They have been tested on Ubuntu 13.4 LTS, and OpenSUSE 13.2.

+0. Clone ashscan to some directory on your linux machine.
 1. Install Mono by following the instructions on [their page here](http://www.mono-project.com/docs/getting-started/install/linux/)
 2. Edit the app.config file and enable the appSettings and edit the two file paths for banlist and banwords.
 Make sure the file paths are fully qualified and they are Linux-style paths
 3. On the directory where you have ashscan repo downloaded, follow the instructions on [this blog post](http://dlafferty.blogspot.com/2013/08/building-your-microsoft-solution-with.html) to download NuGet.exe into .nuget directory.
 (You can disregard the portion about compiling and configuring for windows) Typically the following instructions work